opatiny/chemexper-internship-workbook/js/npmDev.md

 ### `npm run test`

+To run more complete tests than with `jest` and avoid having tests failing in GitHub.
+Do this before pushing.

-Just running `jest`does not execute the same tests as in GitHub, which means that when you push, some tests can be indicated as failing.
-You see that tests fail in GitHub when there is a little cross next to the last commit message (see image).
-By clicking on the cross, you can have all the details of the tests failing.
+Just running `jest`does not execute the same tests as in GitHub, which means that when you push, some tests can be [indicated as failing](../variousIT/github.md).

 ## Run a script automatically on change: `nodemon`